 Le Vin Levain is A sourdough pizza masterclass at a steal

 With an ever-growing wave of Artisan Pizza parlours popping up all over Singapore, we’re spoilt for choice.
-Le Vin Levain is one that has challenged my perception of price tag vis a viz Pizza quality.
+Out of all of them, Le Vin Levain is one that has challenged my perception of price tag vis-a-viz Pizza quality.

 Enter Le Vin Levain — no-frills, deft in craftsmanship, and ultimately way more affordable.
 At least from my experience during its Tiong Bahru Bakery run, prior to its move to Drunken Farmer.

 Crafty Pizza Craftsmanship with inspired twists

 Le Vin Le Vain’s Margherita ($15) was easily a contender for my favourite Pizza.
 Yes, on this entire little red dot — stupendous quality for that price.

 Never had a more tantalising suite of ingredients on sourdough — rich tomato sauce, basil and, most importantly, home-made Stracciatella.
 Those were loaded packages of heady, punchy flavours but beguilingly retained a clean and blissfully creamy profile.

 Made a great partner-in-crime for the sourdough base, which was smoky, crisp and fluffy with nicely littered air pockets.
 Along with a humble troupe of basil and sauce, the cast put on an exciting yet strangely familiar turn.

 On the other hand, the Shrooms & Goat Cheese ($20) was one of Le Vin Levain’s more avant-garde artisan pieces, one that some might not be partial to.

 Surprisingly, the Goat Cheese wasn’t the main driving force behind the funky madness.
 In fact, the rather subdued cheese took a back seat to the unabashedly spirited Chilli Honey.